buraketmen/docker-swarm-autoscaler/README.md

 | `swarm.autoscaler` | `true` | Required.
 This enables autoscaling for a service.
 Anything other than `true` will not enable it |
 | `swarm.autoscaler.minimum` | Integer | Optional.
 This is the minimum number of replicas wanted for a service.
 The autoscaler will not downscale below this number |
 | `swarm.autoscaler.maximum` | Integer | Optional.
 This is the maximum number of replicas wanted for a service.
 The autoscaler will not scale up past this number |

-## Test
-You can deploy a test app with the following commands below.
-Helloworld is initially only 1 replica.
-The autoscaler will scale to the minimum 3 replicas.
-1. `docker stack deploy -c swarm-autoscaler-stack.yml autoscaler`
-2. `docker stack deploy -c helloworld.yml hello`